Tracht/CV-2020/README.md

 ## Summary
 ### Engineering journey 🚀
 I wasn’t always a developer.
-I decided to make the switch because I enjoy building things.
-While I trained as a fullstack developer I do lean more to the front-end.
-I am a bit more of a creative type and like making and seeing beautiful things, especially when it is beautiful UI!
+I decided to make the switch because I not only like seeing what I've created, but I like building beautiful UI!
+While I trained as a fullstack developer, I am a bit more of a creative type I lean towards the front-end.

 ### Life before engineering 👩‍⚕️
 Prior to my career change I worked in healthcare in client-facing roles that were high-paced, demanding, but also really rewarding.